Fedrick Dacres after winning the discus at the IAAF World Junior Championships in Barcelona (Getty Images) © Copyright

 Emeterio Valiente for the IAAF

-- Fedrick Dacres of Jamaica celebrates after winning the gold medal on the Men's Discus Throw Final on the day three of the 14th IAAF World Junior Championships in Barcelona on 12 July 2102 (Getty Images) © Copyright
+- Fedrick Dacres after winning the discus at the IAAF World Junior Championships in Barcelona (Getty Images) © Copyright